florinpop17/app-ideas/Projects/3-Advanced/Calorie-Counter-App.md

 for a type of food.
 The U.S. Department of Agriculture MyPyramid Food Raw Data will be searched to determine the calorie values.

+Along with the calories, it also calculates the protein amount in food entered by the user corresponding to its amount.
+For example the amount could be in "gm" for oats, peanut butter and "number" for eggs, bread loaf etc. This would be done based on the presaved data of each food item.

 Calorie Counter also provides you, the developer, with experience in transforming raw data into a format that will make it easier to search.
 In this case, the MyPyramid Food Raw Data file, which is an MS Excel spreadsheet, must be